fedorSulitskiy/Mortgage-RPA/README.md

 This means that `1_type_of_contract` coditionally appears depending on the selection chosen on `employment_status`.
 Index `1` in front of it indicates that it appears upon selecting the first option on the `employment_status` menu.
 Below, you can see `1_no_years_on_job` which is another field appearing on selection of the first option in the `1_type_of_contract` menu, but below it there is `12_salary_before_tax` where `12` indicates that it appears both upon selection of the first __and__ the second option on the `1_type_of_contract` menu.

 Notable mention is on __step 3__ where employment status is concerned.
-When a second job is asked the consuquent fields are repeated with the first job, meaning the columns of the list must be repeated, hence I have included `<index>_sj_<column_name>` in the middle to differentiate the repeated columns. `sj` stands for "`s`econd `j`ob".
+When a second job is asked the consequent fields are repeated with the first job, meaning the columns of the list must be repeated, hence I have included `<index>_sj_<column_name>` in the middle to differentiate the repeated columns. `sj` stands for "`s`econd `j`ob".

 Furthermore on __step 4__ there is a section where user is asked how many mortgages their client has, which once again requires repetition of identical fiends corresponding to each mortgage.
 Here I use a similar convention to the one above: `<index>_<mortgage number>_<column name>`.
+However in practice my code was not able to select the multiple mortgages option, hence the fields for additional mortgages were removed from the array of input fields.

 ## Input fields:
 ### Step 1